Business Tax Deductions

 Country Club Dues

 Nope.
-The IRS does not care how many times or how much you entertain your clients, prospects and business associates at your country club.
-The membership dues are not allowed small business tax write-offs.
+The IRS does not care how many times or how much you entertain or discuss business with your clients, prospects and business associates at your country club.
+The membership dues are not an allowed small business tax write-offs.
 However, the specific out-of-pockets expenses associated with qualifying meals (no entertainment) incurred at your country club are deductible.
 There’s some other devils in the details, but this is the general gist.

 Don’t confuse this with other types of dues such as Chamber of Commerce or other professional organizations such as BNI.
 Those dues are 100% tax deductible although there is some scuttle butt about BNI and other networking groups since a portion of the dues are for meals.

 It is unfortunate, but expenses associated with your commute to work are not a small business tax deduction.
 Tolls and parking are the common ones small business owners attempt to deduct.
 There is a subtle difference to be aware of- driving from a work location to your client’s place of business is not commuting.
 Commuting is driving from your home to your office or client’s place of business.

 You can solve a lot of problems surrounding commuting expenses by qualifying for a home office.
 Then your commute is from the bedroom to the home office.
 And if you shower, then the commute is from the bathroom to the home office.
 You should probably shower before going out in public.
 Sure, it lengthens the commute especially if there is traffic like your spouse, but you’ll be better for it.